-Move to End Violence engages in training, practice, and exploration in 5 core areas to help strengthen the movement to end violence against girls and women: transformative leadership, organizational development, liberation from oppression, movement building and social change.
-Our faculty team is made up of an amazing group of folks with expertise in these areas, working together to build the capacity of our Movement Makers, their organizations, and the movement at large.
+Move to End Violence engages in training, practice, and exploration in 5 core areas to help strengthen the movement to end violence against girls and women: beloved community, transformational leadership development, organizational development for transformation, liberation and equity, and movement building for social change.
+Our facilitation team is made up of an amazing group of folks with expertise in these areas, working together to build the capacity of our Movement Makers, their organizations, and the movement at large.

-This group of practitioners, each with their own area of expertise, make up our core faculty, anchoring the Movement Makers’ training, practice and exploration over the course of their experience in the program.
+This group of practitioners, each with their own area of expertise, make up our core facilitation team, anchoring the Movement Makers’ training, practice and exploration over the course of their experience in the program.

 Trina Greene Brown is a proud Black-feminist Mama-activist of two.
 She founded Parenting for Liberation for parents of Black children to envision a world where our children are free to be their most liberated selves.
-Joining the Resonance Network, Trina will lead, catalyze and cultivate cross-movement partnerships and collaborations that are both proactive and leverage emergent opportunities.
-As a faculty for Move to End Violence, Trina engages leaders within the violence against women's movement to build an inclusive gender and racial justice movement by fostering deep, authentic relationships in beloved community.
+As faculty for Move to End Violence, Trina engages leaders within the violence against women's movement to build an inclusive gender and racial justice movement by fostering deep, authentic relationships in beloved community.
 Learn More